 If the tenant wins at the trial, the tenant gets to stay, and the landlord may have to pay the tenant’s court fees.
 If the judge rules in the landlord’s favor, the judge will issue a Judgment of Possession.
 Then you will fill out and have the clerk issue a Writ of Execution for the sheriff.
 The tenant then must voluntarily vacate within five days.
 If the tenant does not vacate, you will take the Writ to the Sheriff’s office to physically lock the tenant out of the rental property.

-California law has made it illegal for the landlord to evict the tenant personally or without the Writ of Execution from the court or not having a sheriff present during the eviction.
+California law has made it illegal for the landlord to evict the renter personally or without the Writ of Execution from the court or not having a sheriff present during the eviction.

 If the tenant leaves behind any personal items, the landlord must first try to notify the tenant and give the tenant at least 15 days to reclaim it.
 If 15 days have gone by and nothing happens, the landlord can charge the tenant for storing the property, and if he doesn’t show up to claim it, then the landlord may sell or dispose of them. (see Cal.
 Code of Civ.
 Proc. § 1980–1991).